 Perhaps it was for the better.
 Human civilization itself had been built on lies anyway: false archetypes, stories about founding fathers that suited the ruling classes, and made-up fairy tales that served religious fearmongering.
 As for communication, it had become the business of manipulating others.
 Language had long ago fallen hostage to marketing, propaganda, and lies that were not even manufactured by humans anymore.
 They were crafted by sophisticated AI algorithms who had been built by humans, trained through machine learning over many years to create the most manipulative messaging for any occasion or outcome.
 Anyone who had access to these tools knew that they could use them to claim almost anything: whether it was a product feature, a political promise, or a fake news story.

-As the last humans on Earth began to abandon spoken language, written text and social media, they gradually became more like animals.
-They began to pay attention to what actually matters, what they can verify with their own eyes as “real”: sights, sounds, even the delicate sound of a breeze.
-They began to pay attention to other people’s facial expressions and body language, which were much more honest and reliable forms of communication compared to language.
-They began to pay attention to peoples’ actions, not their words.
+As the last generation of humans on Earth began to abandon spoken language, written text and social media for large parts of their day, some of them gradually became more like animals.
+They began to pay attention to what matters, what they can verify with their own eyes as “real”: sights, sounds, even the delicate whisper of a breeze caressing their face.
+They began to pay attention to other people’s facial expressions and body language, which were much more accurate, honest, and reliable forms of communication compared to language.
+They began to pay attention to other peoples’ actions, not their words.